MRI scan for bladder cancer

 Less commonly, your doctors may recommend an MRI (magnetic resonance imaging) scan to check for bladder cancer.
-This scan uses a powerful magnet and a computer to build up cross-sectional pictures of organs in your abdomen.
+This scan uses a powerful magnet and radio waves to create detailed cross-sectional pictures of organs in your abdomen.

-Before the scan, let your medical team know if you have a pacemaker, as the magnetic waves can interfere with some pacemakers.
+Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body.
+If you do, you may not be able to have an MRI scan, although some newer devices are safe to go into the scanner.
 Also ask what the MRI will cost, as Medicare usually does not cover this scan for bladder cancer.

 The MRI scan takes between 30 and 90 minutes.